-Learning how to make limoncello is easy with this three ingredient homemade limoncello recipe.
-It’s delicious in a cocktail or ice cold on its own!
-This sunny, bright lemon liqueur also makes a lovely gift.
+Learning how to make this limoncello recipe is easy with this 3-ingredient limoncello recipe.
+This sunny, bright lemon liqueur is delicious on it’s own or in a cocktail!
+It also makes a lovely gift.

-Italy, especially on the Amalfi coast, is known for its fragrant Sorrento lemons.
-These little, or not so little, bursts of sunshine can be found on ceramics, painted on frescoes, and are the base for the celebrated liqueur limoncello.
+Italy, especially the Amalfi coast, is known for its fragrant lemons.
+They adorn ceramics and frescoes, and they’re the key ingredient in the celebrated citrus liqueur limoncello.

-Drink it on it’s own, mix it with wine or sparkling water for a limoncello cocktail.
-Or, make a big festive pitcher of Limoncello Spritzes for easy entertaining.
-Try it with fish like this Greek-Style Roasted Branzino or set it out with different mixers at your next cocktail party with finger foods like these Cucumber Sandwiches and a big pitcher of Red Sangria.
+Make a festive pitcher of Limoncello Spritzes for easy entertaining.
+It’s perfect in a pre-dinner drink for a seafood meal like this Greek-Style Roasted Branzino or set it out with different mixers at your next cocktail party with finger foods

 Table of Contents